FRCTeam2992/Robot2023/.github/ISSUE_TEMPLATE/change-feature-template.md

 ## Implementation notes

 _The following notes should help you navigate how to implement this Command Sequence.
 You can always ask your Programming Lead or Mentor for help if needed.
-Also let someone know if you create an empty command or function, as mentioned above._
+Please explicitly call out any new EMPTY commands or functions in your pull request with this change when you submit it for review.._

 - 'Notes'